DataCanvasIO/Hypernets/docs/source/hyperctl.rst

     * - name
       - ``str``, required
-      - batch name, default is a new uuid, recommended that you specify one, with the specified {jobs.name} , the executed job can be skipped when the batch is re-executed
+      - batch name, should be unique in a batch.

     * - jobs
       - list[`JobConfig`_], required